 Tomatoes are probably the easiest plant to grow in a container.
-Here are some tips to growing a successful tomato plant.
+Here are some urban gardening ideas to help you successfully grow a tomato plant.

 - Start with a large container.
 My preference is a clay pot with adequate drainage.
 The bigger the pot the better.
 Tomato plants can grow quite large over time.

 - Tomato plants need at least 6-8 hours of sun a day.
-Sometimes with a covered apartment patio or balcony, giving the plant enough enough sun can be challenging but it is definitely possible.
+Sometimes with a covered apartment patio or balcony, giving the plant enough sun can be challenging, but it is definitely possible.
 Check on your tomato plant throughout the day to make sure it’s getting adequate sunlight.

-Growing peppers in containers is easy!
-Here are tips to growing a successful pepper plant.
+It’s easy to grow peppers in containers!
+Here are tips for growing a successful pepper plant.

 - Just like growing tomatoes, starting peppers out in a large pot is important for a healthy plant.
-For the smaller peppers (under 12 ” tall), you’ll need a 2 gallon container.
-For the larger pepper plants, a 5 gallon or even 10 gallon container will give the peppers plenty of room to grow.
+For the smaller peppers (less than 12 ” tall), use a container of about 2 gallons.
+On the other hand, use a 5-gallon container for the bigger pepper plants.
+A container twice as large is also good if you need more room to grow your peppers.
 Make sure the pots have adequate drainage

 - The roots are the edible part of the radish plant.
-They begin to swell and form the vegetable soon after radish seed germination.
-Watch the plants carefully and ensure that the tops of the roots are covered with soil to prevent splitting and drying.
+They form the vegetable and start to grow bigger.
+Carefully watch the plants by making sure the roots are covered with soil to prevent splitting and drying.

-Carrots can also be grown in containers and they will actually thrive throughout the year when cared for properly.
-Here are some tips to growing a successful carrot plant.
+Carrots can also be grown in containers and will flourish throughout the year with proper care.
+Here are some tips for growing a successful carrot plant.

 - Choose a deep enough container.
 Find one that is at least one foot (30.48 cm) deep or more.
 Carrots develop underground and the root system needs a lot of space to grow.

-Onions have been known to grow very well in containers.
-Here are some tips to growing a successful onion plant.
+Onions are known to do well in container-planting.
+Here are some tips for growing a successful onion plant.

-- Onions grown in containers usually need more water than those grown in garden beds.
+- Onions are grown in containers and usually need more water than those grown in garden beds.
 Keep the soil slightly moist.
 As soon as it dries out, water again.